 One of the most powerful ways of identifying key elements in cancer genomes is through mutation recurrence analysis, the objective of which is to discover regions that undergo more mutation than expected.
 Hence, we first attempted to construct an accurate background mutation rate (BMR) model in a wide range of cancer types.
 However, BMR estimation is a challenging problem: the somatic mutation process can be influenced by numerous confounding factors (in the form of both external genomic factors and local sequence context factors), and these confounders can result in wrong conclusions if not appropriately corrected \{cite 23770567}.

 We address the issues associated with confounding factors in a cancer-specific manner.
 Specifically, we separated the whole-genome into bins (1Mb) and calculated mutation counts per bin under each local context category.
 For each category, we used a negative binomial regression of the mutation counts against 475 features across 229 cell types, including replication timing, chromatin accessibility, Hi-C, and expression profiles for BMR prediction.
 In contrast to methods that use data from unmatched cell types \{cite 23770567}, our approach automatically selects the most relevant features, thereby providing noticeable improvements in BMR estimation (Fig 2A).
 Notably the combination of many different genomic features significantly improves the estimation accuracy in multiple cancer types (Fig 2 B).
-Consistentresults on mutation rates, in breast cancer with the and a reduced rate in regions with the enhancer-associated mark H3K27ac .
+Consistent with previous results on mutation rates, in breast cancer we observed an elevated rate in regions with the repressive modification H3K9me3 and a reduced rate in regions with the enhancer-associated mark H3K27ac \cite{25732611, 22820252, 25693567 }.
 In addition, due to the correlated nature of these genomic features across cell types, imperfect matching of some cancer with an ENCODE cell line can still improve BMR precision.
 Hence, our analyses may easily be extended to other cancer types.

 A second step to utilize the ENCODE data in the mutation recurrence analysis in cancer is to maximize the statistical power of burden tests.
 In traditional analysis, a comprehensive set of annotations is usually thought to be beneficial.
 However, testing every possible nucleotide in the genome in mutation recurrence analysis will significantly reduce statistical power (see supplements).
 First, in terms of an individual test, focusing on shorter core regions with true functional impact would significantly improve detectability.
 Hence, we trimmed the conventional annotations, such as enhancers, to the key regions by looking into shapes of various signal tracks (see supplements).
 Second, burden tests would be subject to large penalty from multiple testing correction on a large number of annotations, which might include inaccurate or inactive regulatory elements.
 We therefore focused on a minimum number of high-confidence annotations in our search for burdened regions.
 With a particular focus on enhancers, we started by searching for regions supported by multiple types of evidence.
 We first proposed a machine learning algorithm (CASPER) to combine shapes of signal tracks from DNase-seq and a battery of 5 to 10 histone modification marks.
 We then assembled the CASPER predictions with peaks called by our computational method ESCAPE from STARR-seq experiments, which directly read out candidate enhancers in the genome.
 Such an integrative approach enables accurate enhancer definitions (see supplement).
 We also reconciled these enhancers with the main encyclopedia annotations by reporting the overlapping regions and providing new IDs to the novel regions.